cobwebos/docs/articles/azure-stack/azure-stack-troubleshooting.md

 When connecting to tenant subscriptions with PowerShell, you will notice that the resource providers are not automatically registered.
 Use the [Connect module](https://github.com/Azure/AzureStack-Tools/tree/master/Connect), or run the following command from PowerShell (after you [install and connect](azure-stack-connect-powershell.md) as a tenant):

        Get-AzureRMResourceProvider | Register-AzureRmResourceProvider

+## <a name="windows-azure-pack-connector"></a>Windows Azure Pack Connector
+* If you change the password of the azurestackadmin account after you deploy Azure Stack TP3, you can no longer configure multi-cloud mode.
+Therefore, it won't be possible to connect to the target Windows Azure Pack environment.
+* After you set up multi-cloud mode:
+    * A user can see the dashboard only after they reset the portal settings.
+(In the user portal, click the portal settings icon (gear icon in the top-right corner).
+Under **Restore default settings**, click **Apply**.)
+    * The dashboard titles may not appear.
+If this issue occurs, you must manually add them back.
+    * Some tiles may not show correctly when you first add them to the dashboard.
+To fix this issue, refresh the browser.

 ## <a name="next-steps"></a>Next steps
 [Frequently asked questions](azure-stack-faq.md)